Looking for support for your finance function? Book a time with an expert.

 Debt-to-Equity Ratio: The Capital Structure Spotlight

-A ratio of 1.0 means equal amounts of debt and equity, while 2.0 indicates twice as much debt as equity.
+• A ratio of 2.0 implies that there’s twice as much debt as equity.

 Debt Ratio: The Asset Financing Perspective

-The debt ratio measures what percentage of assets are financed through debt rather than equity.
-A debt ratio of 0.4 means 40% of assets are debt-funded, while 60% are equity-funded.
+The debt ratio reveals how much of the assets of the company can be debt-financed rather than equity-financed.
+A debt ratio of 0.4 implies that 40% of assets can be debt-financed while 60% can be equity-financed.

 Equity Multiplier: The Leverage Amplification Factor